Mountain, hill and moorland

 These areas support the largest expanses of semi-natural vegetation found in the UK.
 They are widely used for extensive livestock grazing, grouse and deer shooting, and recreation.

-The variety of habitats in these areas is determined by soil, climate, hydrology, burning practices and the number and type of herbivores present.
+The variety of habitats in these areas is determined by soil, climate, hydrology, the number and type of herbivores present, and burning practices.
 This patchwork of habitats provides a home to a range of species, many of which are only found in these upland areas, and some of which are increasingly rare in the UK.
 Knowing what species and habitats you have on your land and in the local area, as well as how species and habitats respond to different management practices, will give you the best basis from which to conserve them.

 Unenclosed upland areas can contain a wide array of habitats including: